PMB Motivation Letters: A Practical Guide for SA Doctors

 How do I motivate for a non-formulary drug for a PMB condition?

-Use the substitution requirement in the managed health care regulations (Regulations 15H and 15I): where a formulary drug has been ineffective or causes, or would cause, an adverse reaction, the scheme must provide for appropriate substitution without penalty to the beneficiary.
-Document the trial of the formulary agent — dose, duration and recorded outcome — or the contraindication that prevents its use, and attach the supporting clinical records.
-A documented formulary failure is far stronger than a statement of prescriber preference.
+The managed health care regulations (Regulations 15H and 15I) set the test: where a formulary drug has been ineffective or causes, or would cause, an adverse reaction, the scheme must provide for appropriate substitution without penalty to the beneficiary.
+The scheme decides that question on the clinical record, so the outcome turns on what the record shows about the formulary agent and this patient.
+A bare statement of prescriber preference does not meet the regulation's test.

 Do PMB claims need an ICD-10 code?

 Yes.
-Legislation requires treating providers to include ICD-10 codes on patient accounts, and schemes identify PMB entitlement from those codes — CMS guidance is that a valid PMB ICD-10 code must trigger assessment against the PMB benefit.
-An incorrect or non-specific code can route the claim to savings or day-to-day benefits, or lead to outright rejection, so the code on the account, the authorisation and the motivation letter must match.
+Legislation requires treating providers to include ICD-10 codes on patient accounts, and schemes identify PMB entitlement from those codes.
+CMS guidance is that a valid PMB ICD-10 code must trigger assessment against the PMB benefit.
+An incorrect or non-specific code can route the claim to savings or day-to-day benefits, or lead to outright rejection.

 What do I do if the scheme rejects my PMB motivation?

-First exhaust the scheme’s internal dispute process by requesting a formal written review of the decision.
-If the rejection stands and still conflicts with the patient’s PMB entitlement, lodge a written complaint with the Council for Medical Schemes under the Medical Schemes Act, attaching the motivation, coded accounts, rejection correspondence and clinical records.
-CMS refers the complaint to the scheme for a response and adjudicates against the Act and Regulations, and its decisions can be taken on appeal through the mechanisms in the Act.
+The scheme's internal dispute process comes first: a formal written review of the decision.
+If the rejection stands and still conflicts with the patient's PMB entitlement, a written complaint can be lodged with the Council for Medical Schemes under the Medical Schemes Act, supported by the motivation, the coded accounts, the rejection correspondence and the clinical records.
+CMS refers the complaint to the scheme for a response, adjudicates against the Act and Regulations, and its decisions can be taken on appeal through the mechanisms in the Act.

 Sources